-Many people come to me for help when they freeze up in interview, which they attribute to panic and nerves.
+Many people come to me for help when they freeze up in interviews, which they attribute to panic and nerves.
 That’s true.
 Your nerves can make you freeze up under the spotlight of an interview.
-What you may not know however, is that your nerves will make you do other strange things.
-So if you’ve ever had an interview that you thought went wonderfully well, only to receive a knock back a week or so later, read on.
+What you may not know, however, is that your nerves will make you do other strange things.
+So if you’ve ever had an interview that you thought went wonderfully well, only to receive a knockback a week or so later, read on.

 1. Answering the question before an interviewer finishes asking it